 Two years later, my hobby has become my job.
 The doctorate still isn’t finished; instead more than ten books have come out, which have sold more than 500,000 copies.
 I’m an author who’s lucky enough to do the best job in the world every day, full of happiness, and be her own boss.
 I’ve got KDP by Amazon to thank for that, as well as my friend, who still reads all my manuscripts before I let them loose on my readership.

 P.S.
-These days, I’m no longer creeping round trees armed with a camera, taking photos of pink underwear and amusing my parents’ neighbours; instead I leave the cover to the professionals.”
+These days, I’m no longer creeping round trees armed with a camera, taking photos of pink underwear and amusing my parents’ neighbors; instead I leave the cover to the professionals.”